abaikov/cnstra/docs/concepts/intro.md

 title: Introduction to CNStra - Type-Safe Orchestration Library
 sidebar_label: Introduction
 slug: /concepts/intro
 description: CNStra is a zero-dependency state machine and orchestration library for JavaScript/TypeScript.
-Learn about IERG (Inverted Explicit Reactive Graph), deterministic workflows, and SOLID/SRP principles for React and backend applications.
+Learn about CNS (Central Neural Network of your app), deterministic workflows, and SOLID/SRP principles for React and backend applications.
-keywords: [introduction, getting started, state machine basics, orchestration tutorial, IERG, reactive graph, deterministic state machine, neuron model, signal flow, type-safe orchestration, JavaScript state management, TypeScript orchestration]
+keywords: [introduction, getting started, state machine basics, orchestration tutorial, CNS, Central Neural Network, reactive graph, deterministic state machine, neuron model, signal flow, type-safe orchestration, JavaScript state management, TypeScript orchestration]
 ---

 Central Nervous System (CNS) for apps.

 Think of your application as an organism.
 Instead of a traditional event bus, you have a central nervous system that runs deterministic, typed reactions across a graph of neurons with ownership guarantees.
 This makes flows explicit, testable, and fast.

-CNStra (Central Nervous System Orchestrator) is an IERG (Inverted Explicit Reactive Graph): you explicitly start a run; each neuron explicitly returns the next step; nothing happens in the background unless you ask for it.

-Name: CNS + "tra" (orchestrator) → CNStra.

 Analogy: biology ↔ application
 - CNS (central nervous system) ↔ `CNS` orchestrator instance running the graph